sohaamir/react_apps/README.md

 # Creating a React app snake game and deploying it to GitHub Pages

-This is the repository for a simple snake game I created in [React](https://react.dev/), hosted online using [GitHub Pages](https://pages.github.com/).
+This is the repository for a simple snake game created in [React](https://react.dev/) and hosted online using [GitHub Pages](https://pages.github.com/).

 <div align="center">
   <img src="https://github.com/sohaamir/neon_snake/blob/gh-pages/game.gif" width="70%">